 Home to the iconic Sydney Harbour Bridge, the area is filled with historic pubs, cute boutiques and the cities best hotels.

 If you are on a budget like us I would recommend staying near Central Station (which is on the outskirts of Surry Hills) where you can find many youth hostels and cheaper accommodations.
-We stayed at the Central Station Hotel which was quite lovely, it had reliable wifi, air conditioning, television, and was reasonably priced.
-Apart from hotel the location was very central and convenient for any area that you want to explore.
 From Central Station you can jump on the Light rail, train, bus, or like us you could just walk.
 We always choose to walk because it saves you money and you get to explore more of the districts and burrows this way.